-Bharti trained as an artist at the prestigious Central St. Martin's College of Art and Design in London and later at The Sotheby's Institute of Art in Singapore.
-Over a decade as an independent critic, Bharti has produced a formidable body of work.
-While she writes on international art, much of her criticism is focused on contemporary art in Southeast Asia.
+Bharti Lalwani trained as an artist at Central St. Martin's College of Art and Design in London and later at The Sotheby's Institute of Art in Singapore.
+While she has produced writing on international art, much of her criticism is focused on contemporary art of Southeast Asia.
 Having spent over twenty years of her life in Lagos, Nigeria, Bharti has moved across several countries and career paths.
-After her move to India in 2013, she found herself as a pioneering independent perfumer in an otherwise male dominated and close-knit industry of distillers, aroma chemical traders and attar-wallahs.

 She established Litrahb Perfumery in 2018 to explore a new language of fragrance and flavour as extended mediums of her critique.
 In 2021, she launched Bagh-e Hind: Scent Translations of Mughal and Rajput garden-paintings - A mammoth research project and exhibition that explores the olfactory landscape of Mughal-era India, developed in collaboration with Dr. Nicolas Roth, scholar of early modern South Asia.